-to act or be employed as a troubleshooter: She troubleshoots for a large industrial firm.
+to act or be employed as an expert in discovering and eliminating problems or malfunctions in software, mechanical equipment, etc.: She troubleshoots for a large industrial firm.

 to discover and eliminate problems or malfunctions in (software, mechanical equipment, etc.): When using web conferencing platforms, it's important to troubleshoot your tech before joining the call.

 to discover and eliminate (problems or malfunctions in software, mechanical equipment, etc): I had to troubleshoot an error that was freezing me out of the program.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 Though online instructors graded worksheets and tests and could troubleshoot technology issues, they did not provide direct instruction and were difficult to track down for help with lessons, she said.A Boy With an Autoimmune Disease Was Ready to Learn in Person.
 Then His State Banned Mask Mandates. | by Annie Waldman and Bianca Fortis | August 25, 2021 | ProPublica

 You can use them to show off your latest high score in a game, sharing something you’ve found while shopping online, or trying to help someone troubleshoot a problem on their phone or computer.